ZHChu98/Neural_Network_Matlab/readme.txt

 probability drop_prob using samples from a Bernoulli distribution.
 Each channels will be zeroed out independently on every forward call.

-This has proven to be an effective techinique for regularization and pre- venting the coadaptation of neurons.
+This has proven to be an effective technique for regularization and pre- venting the coadaptation of neurons.

 __________